sitch-io/lai-analysis/README.md

 # LAI Study
 ## Using OpenCellID to determine geofence for LAI

+There are two submodules to this git repo!

 So far, there are two scripts of interest:

 * towers_by_lai.py: Breaks OpenCellID DB into files for each LAI, in CSV and KML format.
+KML goes into the submodule rooted at `data/derived/kml`.
 * report_outliers.py: Takes the files produced by the first script and produces CSV and MD reports on nearest neighbor CGI, with distances beyond 30km appearing in bold on MD reports.
+These files go into the other submodule, rooted at `reports/`

 In order to run these scripts, you will need API access to Twilio, because